Quantum Discord Witness With Uncharacterized Devices: Abstract

 \section{Abstract}

 Quantum discord represents a correlation beyond classicality that could be useful for many quantum information tasks, and therefore is viewed as a valuable quantum resource.
 Theoretically, whether a bipartite quantum state has a non-zero amount of quantum discord or not can be determined once its density matrix is given.
-Experimentally, however, it is not easy to perform a reliable tomography on the state, especially when considering the imperfection of devices.
+Experimentally, however, it is not easy to perform a reliable tomography on the state, especially when considering the imperfection of devices and the high dimensionality of system.
 Here, inspired by the so-called dimension witness, we propose a new approach using uncharacterized measurements to witness quantum discord of an unknown bipartite state within arbitrary dimension system.
+Furthermore, $2 \times 2$ measurements are sufficient for any bipartite state of arbitrarily large dimension.
 For any two-qubit state, we show that the maximum of witness happens when one performs mutually orthogonal basis measurement on each qubit.
-The feature of high robustness against device imperfections, such as loss-tolerance and error-tolerance, shows our method is experimentally feasible.
-Furthermore, we show that this witness can help us guarantee security in quantum key distribution.
+Our method exhibits high robustness against device imperfections, such as error tolerance, indicating its experimental feasibility.